vimlet/vimlet-commons/src/node/modules/compress/README.md

 > |--unpack|-u|Call unpack function|-|
 > |--help|-h|Show help|-|
 * `Note that if not pack neither unpack is selected, it will pack by default.`

+## License
+This project is under MIT License.
+See [LICENSE](https://github.com/vimlet/vimlet-commons/blob/master/LICENSE) for details.